Tuesday, January 30, 2018

 From what I can tell, you can love, hate or "eh" Happy Death Day and its little idea of crossing Bill Murray's Groundhog Day with a PG-13 slasher.
 For a completist like me, it's concept of a "time loop" slasher isn't relatively new looking back at movies like The Slayer (1982) (sort-of), Camp Daze (2004) (AKA "It that shall not be uttered"), Salvage (2006), Timecrimes (2007) and the criminally underrated Triangle (2009) and I should felt "meh" about it for this reason alone, but I found other things to enjoy about this time-travel bodycounter to warrant it as a good watch.

-The film starts with our heroine, local sorority brat Tree Gelbman (yes, "Tree"), waking up with a nasty hangover in the dorm room of one of the nicer guys at Bayfield College before waking the walk of shame all the way back to her own dorm, all the while being a snob to most people including her ex, her dad, her roomie, and the sorority house president.
-(Though the latter could be justified) Her whole morning is nothing but a long wait until evening comes and she's out to party again, only this time, while on her way through a short tunnel, Tree encounters a hooded figure in a grotesquely cartoonish baby mask and gets the foul end of a knife.
+The film starts with our heroine, local sorority brat Tree Gelbman (yes, "Tree") waking up with a nasty hangover in the dorm room of one of the nicer guys at Bayfield College before walking the walk of shame all the way back to her own dorm while being a snob to most people including her ex, her dad, her roomie, and the sorority house president.
+(Though the latter could be justified) Her whole morning is nothing but a long wait until evening comes and she's out to party again, only this time, Tree encounters a hooded figure in a grotesquely cartoonish baby mask and gets the foul end of a knife.

 Tree then wakes up from the event, alive and well, and starts her usual morning while a bit disturbed from what she assumes is a dream.
 The day goes the same, a bit too the same that Tree gets a nagging feeling she went through this before, so much so that on her way to the same tunnel she got killed at in her nightmare, she has the urge to take another route.
 This time, returning to the sorority house, Tree gets a surprise party thrown by her campus sisters and was about to go down and dirty with a random guy when, much to her horror, the same baby-faced killer appears to do her (and random guy) dead.
 Just as Baby Face plunges a broken bong down into her, Tree screams...